 Tips

-- Use a combination of sweet and tart apples for the best tasting filling.
-I used Granny Smith, McIntosh and Cortland.
+- Use a combination of sweet and tart apples for the best-tasting filling.

 - Allow the apples to marinate with the cinnamon sugar and lemon juice for at least 10 minutes.